 Mastava is another popular Uzbek soup that consists of beef, rice, potatoes, onions, and carrots.
 It’s easily recognizable because it’s garnished with sour cream and topped with some cilantro that enriches the stew’s already savory flavor.

 If you decide to visit Bukhara during your trip to Uzbekistan, don’t miss the chance to try Tandoori Lamb.
-This local delicacy is one of the tastiest things I tried in Turkmenistan.
+This local delicacy is one of the tastiest things I tried in Uzbekistan.
 The lamb is traditionally prepared on a blazing tandoor oven for several hours until the meat is so tender that it barely clings to the bone.

 The list of food in Uzbekistan wouldn’t be complete without covering the country’s most popular drinks.
 Let’s start with the most popular one…